EvSecDev/SCMP/README.md

 ### What it can do

 - Deployments
-  - Deploy changed configurations automatically via git post-commit hook or manually via specifying a commit hash
+  - Deploy changed configurations based on commit difference or manually via specifying a commit hash
   - Deploy all (or a subset of) tracked files
   - Deploy individual/lists/groups of files to individual/lists/groups of hosts
   - Deployment test run using single host (use `--max-conns 1 -r HOST`)
-  - Exclude hosts from deployments (use config option `DeploymentState offline`)
+  - Exclude hosts from deployments (use config option `DeploymentState offline` under a host)
   - Ad-hoc override host exclusion from deployments (use `--ignore-deployment-state`)
-  - Run a linear series of commands prior to any deployment actions per file/directory (part of JSON metadata header)
+  - Run a linear series of commands prior to any deployment actions per file/directory (part of file JSON metadata header)
-  - Run a linear series of commands to enable/reload/start services associated with files/directories (part of JSON metadata header)
+  - Run a linear series of commands to enable/reload/start services associated with files/directories (part of file JSON metadata header)
     - Option to temporarily disable globally for a deployment
-  - Run a linear series of commands to install services associated with files/directories (part of JSON metadata header)
+  - Run a linear series of commands to install services associated with files/directories (part of file JSON metadata header)
-  - Easy retry of deployment failures with a single argument
+  - Easy retry of deployment failures
   - Fail-safe file deployment - automatic restore of previous file version and service reload if any remote failure is encountered during initial reload
 - File/Directory Management
   - Create/modify files/file content and directories
   - Modify permissions, owner, and group of files and directories
   - Removing 'managed' files and directories
-  - Creating symbolic links
+  - Creating/modifying symbolic links
   - Group files together to apply to multiple hosts
   - Options to ignore specific directories in the repository
   - Track binary/artifact files (executables, images, videos, documents)